PromyLOPh/guix-hpc-website/doc/activity-report-2018.md

-Of the more exciting developments, work on the GWL and on the Jupyter kernel shows that integrating reproducible software deployment capabilities to existing applications is a fruitful.
-We believe it’s an easy to bring reproducible deployment into the hands of scientists, directly within the tools that they use daily.
+Of the more exciting developments, work on the GWL and on the Jupyter kernel shows that integrating reproducible software deployment capabilities with existing applications is a fruitful endeavor.
+We believe it’s an easy way to bring reproducible deployment into the hands of scientists, directly within the tools that they use daily.
 We will continue working in that direction, and we hope to extend to other tools as well—workflow management tools, batch schedulers, and “active paper” authoring tools come to mind.

 Beyond development, one of the missions of Guix-HPC is to support reproducible science efforts.
 Achieving fully reproducible scientific computing pipelines is a lot of work in itself, but we believe reproducible software deployment is a prerequisite.
-We will continue publishing on this topic, giving talks and training sessions, and generally raise awareness on the importance of reproducible software deployment, the ways Guix helps achieve that, and the shortcomings of popular approaches such as Docker-style application bundles.
+We will continue publishing on this topic, giving talks and training sessions, and generally raise awareness of the importance of reproducible software deployment, the ways Guix helps achieve that, and the shortcomings of popular approaches such as Docker-style application bundles.
 We hope to work more closely with initiatives such as